mattjbray/elm-prismicio/README.md

 When you handle `SetHomePage` in your app's `update` function, you should combine the `prismic` value in your model with the one returned in the tuple.

+This adds the API metadata and document results to the cache in the Prismic model, so we don't have to fetch them again next time.

 ```elm
 update msg model =